-Issue ratings would be used if the Bank has an exposure in the rated issue and this would include fund-based and non-fund based working capital facilities as well as loans and investments.
-In case the Bank does not have exposure in a rated issue, the Bank would use the issue rating for its comparable unrated exposures to the same borrower, provided that the Bank's exposures are paripassu or senior and of similar or lesser maturity as compared to the rated issue.
-Structured Obligation (SO) ratings are not used unless the Bank has a direct exposure in the 'SO' rated issue.
-If an issuer has a long-term or short-term exposure with an external rating that warrants a risk weight of 150%, all unrated claims on the same counterparty, whether short-term or long-term, also receive 150% risk weight, unless the Bank uses recognised credit risk mitigation techniques for such claims.
+Issue rating is used if the Bank has an exposure in the rated issue and this would include fundbased and non-fund based working capital facilities as well as loans and investments.
+In case the Bank does not have exposure in a rated issue, the Bank uses the issue rating for its comparable unrated exposures to the same borrower, provided that the Bank's exposures are pari-passu or senior and of similar or lesser maturity as compared to the rated issue.
+Structured Obligation (SO) ratings are used wherethe Bank has a direct exposure in the 'SO' rated issue.
+If an issuer has a long-term or short-term exposure with an external rating that warrants a risk weight of 150%, all unrated claims on the same counterparty, whether shortterm or long-term, also receive 150% risk weight, unless the Bank uses recognised credit risk mitigation techniques for such claims.

 Issuer ratings provide an opinion on the general credit worthiness of the rated entities in relation to their senior unsecured obligations.
-Therefore, issuer ratings would be directly used to assign risk-weight to unrated exposures of the same borrower.
+Therefore, issuer ratings are directly used to assign risk-weight to all unrated exposures of the same borrower.

-Details of Gross Credit Risk Exposure (Fund based and Non-fund based) based on Risk-Weight - Position as on 30th June 2016
+Details of Gross Credit Risk Exposure (Fund based and Non-fund based) based on Risk-Weight - Position as on 30th June 2017

-•
+(₹ in millions)

 Amount

-Below 100% risk weight 3,677,740
+Below 100% risk weight 4,321,826

-100% risk weight 1,389,447
+100% risk weight 1,438,157

-More than 100% risk weight 860,158
+More than 100% risk weight 1,083,460

 Deduction from capital funds